Phonics & Reading

 The sounds are taught in a specific order (not alphabetically).
 This enables children to begin building words as early as possible.

-In Year 1, children are taught alternative ways that these sounds might be spelt, for example ‘er’ can also be spelt ‘ur’ and ‘ir’.
+Later in EYFS and into Year 1, children are taught alternative ways that these sounds might be spelt, for example ‘er’ can also be spelt ‘ur’ and ‘ir’.
 They are taught that some sounds have alternative pronunciations, for example ‘ow’ as in ‘cow’ and ‘ow’ as in ‘snow’.

 Using a synthetic phonics approach, Jolly Phonics teaches children the five key skills for reading and writing.